 Breakfast: Hotel buffet.
 Boxed breakfasts will be provided for those with flights before 8:30 a.m.
 This concludes our program.

-Morning: We hope you enjoy all your Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
-We encourage you to join our Facebook page and share photos of your program.
-Visit us at www.facebook.com/rsadventures.
+Morning: If you are transferring to another Road Scholar program, detailed instructions are included in your Information Packet for that program.
+We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
+Don’t forget to join our Facebook page and follow us on Instagram.
 Best wishes for all your journeys!